alan-turing-institute/AutisticaCitizenScience/platform-designs/wireframes/wireframe-questions.md

 Please email the questions and answers to either (or both) Georgia Aitkenhead at gaitkenhead@turing.ac.uk, or Chris Legg at christopher.legg@fujitsu.com.
 Please can you also tell us why you would prefer not to use the Google Form in this email.

+#

+## Category mapped questions

-**Please feel free to answer as many or as few of the questions as you are comforatble giving feedback on.
+**Please feel free to answer as many or as few of the questions as you are comfortable giving feedback on.
 Your answers can be as long or as short as you like.**

 ### **Sprints 1 – 3 Community Questions – Category Mapped Version**